FedEx driver closing a semi struck trailer door on a business dock

 Screen capture of FedEx LTL Freight Classification tool PDF - Step Three

-YOUR FREIGHT CLASS CALCULATOR RESULTS
+YOUR LTL FREIGHT CLASS CALCULATOR RESULTS

-Your estimated freight class number* will be displayed on the screen.
+Your estimated LTL freight class number* will be displayed on the screen.
 As mentioned above, there are 18 classes, numbered 50 to 500.
 Your actual class will be based on your commodity’s demonstrated transportation characteristics.

-See the freight class list below.
+See the LTL freight class list below.

 Screen capture of FedEx LTL Freight Classification tool PDF - Step Four